KeilizonDeiv/Fingerprint__attnd/README.md

 Data is stored locally only, in a SQLite file on disk (Electron's per-app `userData` folder) — there is no network/cloud component.
 Nothing leaves the machine.

+## UI

+The renderer is styled as an iOS-style app shell: a slim top bar, a fixed bottom tab bar with icons, rounded cards, 44px touch targets, and automatic light/dark mode (`prefers-color-scheme` — no toggle needed, it follows the OS).
+No native window menu (`Menu.setApplicationMenu(null)` in `main.js`) — this is a kiosk app, not a document editor.

+It's responsive down to phone-width windows (`minWidth: 360` in `main.js`): data tables collapse into a stacked card list below 640px via CSS (`data-label` attributes on each `<td>` drive the label shown in that view — see the table-rendering code in `app.js` for the pattern to follow if you add another table).

+## Admin access

+Employee management, registration, adding fingerprints, and viewing attendance history are admin-only.
+The Attendance Kiosk tab (clock in/out) is open to everyone — that's the flow every employee uses day to day.

+- **First run:** opening any admin tab (Register / Employees / Add Fingerprint / Recent Logs) prompts you to set a PIN (6+ characters).
+This happens once; the PIN is hashed with scrypt + a random salt and stored in the local SQLite DB (`admin_credentials` table) — never in plaintext.
+- **Subsequent runs:** the same tabs prompt for the PIN.
+A session stays unlocked until you click **Lock** (top-right of the nav bar) or restart the app.
+- **Failed attempts:** 5 wrong PINs locks out further attempts for 30 seconds.
+- **Enforcement:** the check happens in `main.js`/`authService.js` on the IPC handlers themselves (`requireAuth()`), not just by hiding UI — a compromised or modified renderer can't skip login by calling the underlying API directly.
+- **Idle auto-lock:** a session expires after 10 minutes without an admin-gated action (`IDLE_TIMEOUT_MS` in `authService.js`) — re-enter the PIN to continue.
+The renderer polls every 30s so an idle session flips back to the login screen even if you never switch tabs.

+## Timesheet & exports

+- **Timesheet tab** turns raw IN/OUT scans into hours worked per employee per day — pick a date range (and optionally one employee), click Generate.
+Pairing logic lives in `attendanceService.getTimesheet()`: an overnight shift's hours land on the day it started, and a dangling IN with no matching OUT is reported as **incomplete** (0 hours, flagged — never guessed).
+- **CSV export** — both the Timesheet and Recent Logs tabs have an Export CSV button.
+The renderer builds the CSV text from what's already on screen; `main.js` owns the native save dialog and the actual file write (the renderer has no filesystem access on its own).
+- **Backup Database** button (Employees tab) uses better-sqlite3's online backup API (`db.backup()`), which is safe to run against a live DB in WAL mode — a raw file copy could otherwise catch a torn write mid-transaction.

 ## Employee CRUD